 2013 Ford Taurus Review

-The Ford Taurus has a standard 3.5-liter base engine paried with a six-speed automatic transmission.
+The Taurus has a standard 3.5-liter base engine paired with a six-speed automatic transmission.
 The EPA estimates that the Taurus gets 19/29 mpg city/highway when equipped with front-wheel drive.
-An optional turbochared four-cylinder EcoBoost engine is also available, as is all-wheel drive.
-Test drivers are generally happy with the power from either engine, though a few report that the transmission has to hunt for the right gear.
+An optional turbocharged four-cylinder EcoBoost engine is also available, as is all-wheel drive.
+Reviewers are generally happy with the power from either engine, though a few report that the transmission has to hunt for the right gear.
 Most critics like the 2013 Ford Taurus' steering, handling and braking, though several note that Taurus drives like the large car it is.

-The Ford Taurus is the 2013 Best Large Car for the Money because it has the best combination of ownership costs and positive reviews in its class.
+The Ford Taurus was the 2013 Best Large Car for the Money because it has the best combination of ownership costs and positive reviews in its class.

-Most critics are pleased with the cabin on the 2013 Ford Taurus, noting that the five-seater has comfortable passenger accomodations and nice materials.
+Test drivers are pleased with the cabin on the Ford Taurus, noting that the five-seater has comfortable passenger accommodations and nice materials.
 While reviewers like the availability of high-tech cabin features, they note that some, like MyFord Touch, can be buggy and tough to use.
 Reviewers are almost unanimous in praising the huge trunk on the 2013 Ford Taurus.

 - "With its comfortable interior and large trunk, the 2013 Ford Taurus is an appealing rendition of the classic full-size American sedan." -- Edmunds

 - "While the changes for the 2013 Ford Taurus are not revolutionary, they do improve the car's driving dynamics, update its interior, and freshen its appearance.
 All of which should help keep the Ford Taurus from becoming stale in the minds of consumers." -- Automobile Magazine